What is septal myectomy?

 Many of the complications of this procedure are associated with certain risk factors, like smoking, increased age, and the existence of other heart problems.

 For HCM patients who aren’t healthy enough to undergo open-heart surgery, your surgeon may recommend alcohol septal ablation.
-This less invasive procedure delivers benefit without the risk of surgery.
+This less invasive procedure delivers benefits without the risk of surgery.

-If HCM symptoms aren’t resolved with septal myectomy, Penn’s cardiac surgeons provide life-improving and lifesaving treatment options, including heart transplant.
+If HCM symptoms aren’t resolved with septal myectomy, Penn Medicine’s cardiac surgeons provide life-improving and lifesaving treatment options, including heart transplants.
 Our team delivers leading-edge care to thousands of people living with heart failure.

 When you come to Penn Medicine for your septal myectomy procedure, your care comes from cardiac surgery specialists that are among the top in the nation.
 More patients choose Penn for our: